-TYPE: a tibetan under-saddle carpet with central mandala roundel
+TYPE: Tibetan under-saddle carpet with central mandala roundel

-A beautiful under-saddle carpet (makden) with mandala-like roundels one either side.
-The ‘Greek T’ main border encases another border with the so-called ‘rice grain’ pattern, which in turn encases an inner border of pearls.
+A beautiful under-saddle carpet (makden) with mandala-like roundels on either side.
+The ‘running T’ main border encases another border with the so-called ‘rice grain’ pattern, which in turn encases an inner border of pearls.
 A well woven piece made with all natural blue dyes of varying shades and un-dyed wool, with the abrashed light blue used in the center panel and one of the borders – and sparingly in the roundels – being especially attractive.
 The weaver and dyer have clearly demonstrated that a striking piece can be made with the minimum of colours.
 Only two of the saddle girth strap holes have been incised and encased in leather, the other two remain ‘un-cut’.
-In very good condition.
+Made circa 1900, the size is 109cm x60cm, it has all natural dyes, a cotton warp and a wool weft and is in excellent condition.

 WARP: cotton